Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 A 3-month-old puppy might need no more than two 15-minute exercise sessions per day.
 On the other hand, a 6-month-old might require around 30 minutes of exercise, twice a day.

 For adult dogs, you can meet the minimum daily exercise requirement all in one go.
-But, there’s also benefit to cutting it into two sessions per day.
+But there’s also a benefit to cutting it into two sessions per day.

 Remember that this is just a basic recommendation.
 It’ll be up to you to observe your dog and adjust based on how they respond.